Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Saddle-type blow-up solutions: basic methodology for validations and extensions

 In the subsequent sections, applicability of the present methodology is shown.
 In particular, we aim at showing the following features, respectively: \begin{itemize} \item {\bf Section \ref{sec:demo1}} shows an application of {\em directional compactifications} for validating saddle-type blow-up profiles and computing the validated curve $t_{\max}$ as a function of initial points. \item {\bf Section \ref{sec:demo2}} shows an {\em application to higher-dimensional systems}.
 In the present study we consider an artificial $3$-dimensional system.
 The Poincar\'{e}-type compactification is applied to an asymptotically homogeneous vector field.
-This example shows the global phase portrait involving multiple saddle-type blow-up solutions. \item {\bf Section \ref{sec:demo3}} shows a characteristic nature of saddle-type blow-up solutions with bounded global solutions which separate the whole phase space into two sets, one of which is the set of points such that solutions through them determine time-global solutions for both time directions and another is the set of points such that solutions through them are blow-up solutions.
-Dependence of $t_{\max}$ as a function of initial data including saddle-type blow-up solutions is also addressed.
+This example shows the global phase portrait involving multiple saddle-type blow-up solutions. \item {\bf Section \ref{sec:demo3}} shows a characteristic nature of saddle-type blow-up solutions with bounded global solutions which separate the whole phase space into \KMa{four} sets, one of which is the set of points such that solutions through them determine time-global solutions for both time directions and \KMa{the others are the sets} of points such that solutions through them are blow-up solutions \KMa{in positive and/or negative time directions}.
+Dependence of $t_{\max}$ as a function of initial \KMa{points} including saddle-type blow-up solutions is also addressed.
 The parabolic-type compactification is applied to an asymptotically quasi-homogeneous vector field. \end{itemize}